creeperkatze/modrinth-extras/README.md

 pnpm zip:firefox
 ```

 The resulting zips in `.output/` are identical to those attached to the [GitHub release](https://github.com/creeperkatze/modrinth-extras/releases) for that tag.

-**Chrome / Edge:** go to `chrome://extensions/`, enable **Developer mode**, then drag and drop the zip onto the page.

-**Firefox:** see the [Development](#-development) section below for instructions on loading the zip.
-Note that Firefox removes the extension on browser restart since it is loaded as a temporary add-on.
+See the [Installation](#-installation) section for instructions on loading the zip in your browser.

 ## 👨‍💻 Development